dart-lang/language/working/0546-patterns/records-feature-specification.md

 ### Members

-A record type declares all of the members defined on Object.
+A record type declares all of the members defined on `Object`.
 It also exposes getters for each named field where the name of the getter is the field's name and the getter's type is the field's type.